Pasu4/animdustry/doc/doc_js.md

 }
 ```

+- **name:** The internal name of the map.
+Must be a valid JavaScript variable name.
 - **songName:** The name of the song that is displayed in the menu.
 - **music:** The name of the music file without the file extension.
 - **bpm:** The BPM (beats per minute) of the song.